Rexben001/advisor-product/README.md

 ## Technologies Used

 Node.js: JavaScript runtime for building scalable applications.

 Express.js: Web framework for creating RESTful APIs.

 Sequelize: ORM for interacting with the database.

 SQLite: Database used for simplicity (can be easily replaced with PostgreSQL, MySQL, etc.).

 JWT: JSON Web Token for authentication.

 bcryptjs: Password hashing.

-Zod: Input validation
+Zod: Input validation.

 jest & supertest: Used for testing.

-Winston: Logging
+Winston: Logging.